ceph/ceph/doc/rados/configuration/ceph-conf.rst

 Help
 ====

-You can get help for a particular option with:
+To get help for a particular option, run the following command:

 .. prompt:: bash $

    ceph config help <option>

-Note that this will use the configuration schema that is compiled into the running monitors.
-If you have a mixed-version cluster (e.g., during an upgrade), you might also want to query the option schema from a specific running daemon:

-.. prompt:: bash $

-   ceph daemon <name> config help [option]

 For example: